Kris Chen

 Kris Chen (born October 6, 1971) is an American music industry executive, A&R, record label consultant, and entrepreneur.
-He is the founder of Summer Lawns Works, which partners with musicians to provide management and record labels for creative, marketing, and A&R services.
-Joni Mitchell's "The Hissing of Summer Lawns" is the inspiration for the company's name.
+He is the founder of Summer Lawns Works, which partners with musicians to provide management and record-label services, including creative, marketing, and A&R. Joni Mitchell's The Hissing of Summer Lawns inspired the company's name.

 Early life and education

-Chen was born in Los Angeles and raised in Denton, Texas, by his mother.
+Chen was born in Los Angeles and raised in Denton, Texas by his mother.
 As a child, he was a classically trained violinist.
 As a teenager, he was a devotee of bands that were on independent British labels like The Smiths, New Order, Depeche Mode, and Cocteau Twins, getting his music tips from late 1980's issues of Spin Magazine.
-Chen would observe the logos of the records, note the labels, and go to the record store to find other bands on the same labels; this practice laid the foundation for his career.
-Chen went to Denton High School, graduating in 1989.
+Chen would observe the logos on the records, note the labels, and visit record stores to find other bands on the same labels; this practice laid the foundation for his career.
+Chen attended Denton High School and graduated in 1989.
 He spent two years at the University of Texas at Austin.

 Career

 In 1993, Chen got a job at the Sound Warehouse record store, where he regularly spoke to music distributors.
 In 1994, Chen became a sales assistant at Warner Music Group's Alternative Distribution Alliance (ADA) in Austin.
-He dealt with indie record stores in Arkansas, Louisiana, Oklahoma, and Texas, expanding his knowledge of the cross functioning of music and business.
+He worked with indie record stores in Arkansas, Louisiana, Oklahoma, and Texas, expanding his understanding of the cross-functional nature of music and business.

 In 1997, Chen moved to New York, where he continued to work for ADA in sales.
 He got a part-time job at Other Music as a sales associate.

 In 2001, he joined Tommy Boy Records, where he launched their digital marketing department.
 He spearheaded the launch of De La Soul's first website, delasoulonline.com, in support of their sixth studio album, AOI: Bionix.
 Chen led their digital marketing campaign, which introduced then-innovative tactics such as a mailing list, promotional mp3s, pre-release album streams, and interviews and fan chats on AOL and Yahoo.

 After Tommy Boy Records shuttered, Interpol's Daniel Kesler introduced Chen to Laurence Bell, the co-owner of Domino Records, a British independent record label based in London.
-Chen was hired to run sales, marketing, publicity, and finance, doing all of it while working out of his apartment.
-In 2004, Chen expanded the American office by moving to a space in Dumbo with his team.
+Chen was hired to run sales, marketing, publicity, and finance, doing it all while working out of his apartment.
+In 2004, Chen expanded the American office by moving his team into a space in Dumbo.
 As the label manager, he worked closely with The Notwist, Caribou, Juana Molina, Four Tet.
 Chen worked with Franz Ferdinand, who were nominated for three Grammys at the 47th Annual Grammy Awards in 2005.